+How will this course help me in the future?
 Physics provides students with the highly recommended skills and preparation for many Science based tertiary courses.
 It is especially appropriate for students interested in studying or developing careers in medicine, radiography, health science, aviation or engineering.

-Primary Industries

-2 Units in Preliminary and HSC Board Developed VET Course Further Information: Page 60
+Primary Industries AHC20116 Certificate II in Agriculture 2 Units in Preliminary and HSC Board Developed VET Course Further Information: Page 59